IndomieGorengSatu/Mie/README.md

-## “Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.